-As lead auditor for the audit of Redstone Resources Limited for the year ended 30 June 2011, I declare that, to the best of my knowledge and belief, there have been:
+As a lead auditor for the audit of Redstone Resources Limited for the year ended 30 June 2012, I declared that, to the best of my knowledge and belief, there have been:

-- contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - b) No contraventions of any applicable code of professional conduct in relation to the audit.
+- a) No contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - No contraventions of any applicable code of professional conduct in relation to the audit.

-This declaration is in respect of Redstone Resources Limited and the entities it controlled during the year.
+The declaration is in respect of Redstone Resources Limited and the entities it controlled during the year.